54CHA-PJ/PAPPL-Mesh-Librairies/nii_mesh_generation/README.md

 library         (str, optional):    Choose the library : "pymeshlab" / "nii2mesh" / "vtk".

 simplify        (str, optional):    Choose the simplification method.
-(DEPENDS OF THE LIBRARY) smoothing       (str, optional):    Choose the smoothing method.
-(DEPENDS OF THE LIBRARY) smooth_val      (float, optional):  The coefficient of the smoothing method.
-(DEPENDS OF THE LIBRARY) simply_val      (float, optional):  The coefficient of the simplifying method.
-(DEPENDS OF THE LIBRARY) out_type        (str, optional):    Choose the output file type : "obj" / "stl".(DEPENDS OF THE LIBRARY)
+(DEPENDS ON THE LIBRARY) smoothing       (str, optional):    Choose the smoothing method.
+(DEPENDS ON THE LIBRARY) smooth_val      (float, optional):  The coefficient of the smoothing method.
+(DEPENDS ON THE LIBRARY) simply_val      (float, optional):  The coefficient of the simplifying method.
+(DEPENDS ON THE LIBRARY) out_type        (str, optional):    Choose the output mesh file type.
+(DEPENDS ON THE LIBRARY)

 out_dir         (str, optional):    Choose the output directory. out_name        (str, optional):    Choose a name for the file.
 If no name is chosen, the default name is made using the other parameters. info_doc        (bool, optional):   If true, creates a TXT document containing useful information.
 (Volume, file size, volumetric error, ...)

-visualize       (bool, optional):   If true, opens a wintow to visualize the 3D mesh after creating it.
+visualize       (bool, optional):   If true, opens a window to visualize the 3D mesh after creating it.
 ```
+## (DEPENDS ON THE LIBRARY) DETAILS :

 ### LIBRARY = "pymeshlab"